MitchellJohnson1999/Does-Wealth-Make-Health/README.md

 Specifically, the project takes a look at datasets on a nation's average life expectancy, GDP per capita, and the Gini Coefficient.

 The analysis involves cleaning and merging these datasets.
-Additionally, the project examines linear regressions and Pearson Correlations to examine trends in the data.
+Additionally, the project examines linear regressions and Pearson Correlations to help visualize trends in the data.